naofireblade/homebridge-neato/README.md

 Feel free to leave any feedback [here](https://github.com/naofireblade/homebridge-neato/issues).

-If you update from a previous version 0.3.x you have to adapt your config.
+If you update from a previous version 0.3.x you have to adapt your config (plugin is now a platform).

 ## Features